jassol/jassol/README.md

 ## Hi, I'm Jasmin.

 Professionally, I am full stack developer working in primarily Javascript.
-On top of my freelancing work I like to mess around with new libraries.
+On top of my freelancing work I like to play around with new libraries.
 Right now, that's D3.js.

 Have any fun side projects or job opportunities?
 I'd love to hear from you.